abdisalamhassan/RegEx-Tutorial/Develop/gist-template.md

 ### Anchors
 Anchors in boats are devices that are attached on bots that are heavy weights used by captains to connect to the seabed below to stop the boat from moving.

+That same logic applies to anchors in regex.
+They can let a user specify that you want to match digit in a specific spot in a line of text.
+It is important to know that not all anchors are created equal.
+The are string anchors, line anchors and attempt anchors.

+-String anchors include the caret syntax(^) and the dollar syntax($).
+The carter syntax matches the start of the regex string, whereas the dollar syntax matches the end of the regex sting.

+So in the following sting (password123) the ^ would match with the letter 'p' and the $ would match with the number '3'

+-Line anchors

 ### Quantifiers